Demonstrates growth through past promotions

 Add other common skills from your industry - such as Business Process Improvement, Contract Management and Cross-functional Team Leadership - into your resume if they're relevant.

-Incorporate skills - like Service-Level Agreements (SLA), Continuous Improvement and Incident Management - into your work experience too.
+Incorporate skills - like Service Operations, Change Management and Branch Banking - into your work experience too.
 This shows hiring managers that you have practical experience with these tools, techniques and skills.

 On Service Operations Manager resumes, you should give specific accomplishments that involve you training others, whether that's in your team or other stakeholders.